 Constance Baker Motley encountered overt racism for the first time when she left her home in New Haven to attend Fisk College in Nashville.
-She got off her southbound train in Cincinnati to stretch her legs, and a rusty old car was attached to the train.
+She got off her southbound train in Cincinnati to stretch her legs, and railroad workers attached a rusty old car to the train.
 When she tried to return to her seat, the porter blocked her way, pointed to a sign that read ‘Colored’ and directed her to the rusty old car.

 Constance Baker Motley would, over the course of a long legal career, play an instrumental role in ending public discrimination in the South.